The "Fast Money" traders discuss which stocks they expect to move higher after the Trump administration releases its tax plan.

 Todd Gordon, TradingAnalysis.com founder, discusses three "catch-up stocks" worth keeping an eye on.

-The "Fast Money" traders give you 4 trades in transports.
+The "Fast Money" traders give you 5 laggards to jump into.